 - 3.1 The usage limits for RWTT and RCFDs are expressed in terms of Wind On Time, number of runs, tunnel occupancy, CFD AUh usage and CFD TeraFLOPs usage during an ATP. - 3.2 An ATP is an eight week period used for evaluation of these restrictions.
 As soon as one ATP finishes, a new one begins. - 3.3 Wind On Time is defined as the amount of time (in hours) per week, averaged over the ATP, where the wind tunnel air speed exceeds 15m/s for RWTT.
-For the avoidance of doubt any RWTT performed for the competitor by any Associate of the competitor (as defined in Section 8 of Appendix 6) and/or by any contracted party of the competitor or of any Associate of the competitor or any external entity working on behalf of the competitor during an ATP must be included in this calculation as if the tests were performed by the competitor.

-3.4 CFD MAUh Usage is defined as the sum of the number of Mega Allocation Unit hours used for the purpose of making RCFD simulations during the ATP.
+For the avoidance of doubt any RWTT performed for the competitor by any Associate of the competitor (as defined in Section 8 of Appendix 6) and/or by any contracted party of the competitor or of any Associate of the competitor or any external entity working on behalf of the competitor or for its own purposes and subsequently providing the results of its work to the competitor during an ATP must be included in this calculation as if the tests were performed by the competitor. - 3.4 CFD MAUh Usage is defined as the sum of the number of Mega Allocation Unit hours used for the purpose of making RCFD simulations during the ATP.
 CFD TeraFLOP usage is defined as the average number of TeraFLOPs of computing power used for the purpose of making RCFDs during the ATP.
 For the avoidance of doubt, computer resource used for RCFDs that fail or are aborted by the user must still be included in the CFD MAUh or CFD TeraFLOP usage calculation.